Yoie Bohlin

-Yoie Bohlin (born Johanna Bohlin; September 26, 1990) is a Swedish multitalented sports woman who has competed in inter alia Athletics, Trail running (Skyrunning, Mountain running), Soccer, Boxing and Obstacle racing.
-She has won victories over the years in different disciplines, but emerged into public focus on August 20, 2016, when she came out of nowhere to beat the reigning skyrunning world champion Emelie Forsberg and the world cup #2 Malene Haukøy by 15 minutes in the 33 km Stranda Fjord Trail Race in Norway.
+Yoie Bohlin (born Johanna Bohlin on 26 September 1990) is a Swedish multitalented sports woman who has competed in inter alia Athletics, Trail running (Skyrunning, Mountain running), Soccer, Boxing and Obstacle racing.
+She has won victories over the years in different disciplines, but emerged into public focus on 20 August 2016, when she came out of nowhere to beat the reigning skyrunning world champion Emelie Forsberg and the world cup #2 Malene Haukøy by 15 minutes in the 33 km Stranda Fjord Trail Race in Norway.

 Childhood and youth

 Bohlin grew up in Åtvidaberg in Sweden in a sports family.
 Her father Lars "Lasse" Bohlin today runs a marathon training camp in Kenya, Kimbia Camp.

 Mother Ulla Bohlin runs a gym in Åtvidaberg, "Hälsofabriken".

 Bohlin's elder sister Amanda Bohlin, born in 1989, is an accomplished short distance triathlete with a couple of Swedish Championship gold medals.

 Bohlin's first name used to be Johanna but a cousin in the US called her Yoie.
 The nickname stuck and she eventually officially changed her name.

 For many years Bohlin has used the dreadlocks hair style and for that reason sometimes goes under the pseudonym Rastarunner, a name that she now also uses for her blog.